The Cyan Language: The Exception Handling System

-There may be as many {\tt catch:} selectors as necessary, each one taking a single parameter. \begin{cyan} :age Int; [ age = In readInt; if ( age < 0 ) [ throw: NegAgeException(age); ] else if ( age > 127 ) [ throw: TooOldAgeException(age) ] ] catch: [ |:e NegAgeException | Out println: "Age #{e age} is negative" ] catch: [ |:e TooOldAgeException | Out println: "Age #{e age} is out of limits" ]; \end{cyan} The {\tt catch:} parameter may be any object with one or more {\tt eval:} methods, each of them accepting one parameter whose type is sub-prototype of {\tt CyException}.
-So we could write: \begin{cyan} :age Int; [ age = In readInt; if ( age < 0 ) [ throw: NegAgeException(age); ] else if ( age > 127 ) [ throw: TooOldAgeException(age) ] ] catch: CatchAgeException; \end{cyan} Consider that {\tt CatchAgeException} is \begin{cyan} object CatchAgeException public fun eval: (:e NegAgeException) [ Out println: "Age #{e age} is negative" ] public fun eval: (:e TooOldAgeException) [ Out println: "Age #{e age} is out of limits" ] end \end{cyan} This new implementation produces the same results as the previous one.
-When an exception {\tt E} is thrown in the block that reads the age, the runtime system starts a search in the parameter to {\tt catch:}, which is {\tt CatchAgeException}.
+There may be as many {\tt catch} clauses as necessary, each one taking a single expression. \begin{cyan} var Int age; try age = In readInt; if age < 0 { throw ExceptionNegAge(age); } else if age > 127 { throw ExceptionTooOldAge(age) } catch { (: ExceptionNegAge e :) Out println: "Age ", e age, " is negative" } catch { (: ExceptionTooOldAge e :) Out println: "Age ", e age, " is out of limits" }; \end{cyan}

+The {\tt catch} expression may result in an object with more than one {\tt eval:} method, each of them accepting one parameter whose type is subprototype of {\tt CyException}.
+So the following code is legal. \begin{cyan} var Int age; try age = In readInt; if age < 0 { throw ExceptionNegAge(age) } else if age > 127 { throw ExceptionTooOldAge(age) } catch ExceptionCatchAge; \end{cyan} Consider that {\tt ExceptionCatchAge} is \begin{cyan} object ExceptionCatchAge overload func eval: ExceptionNegAge e { Out println: "Age ", e age, " is negative" } func eval: ExceptionTooOldAge e { Out println: "Age ", e age, " is out of limits" } end \end{cyan} This new implementation produces the same results as the previous one.
+When an exception {\tt E} is thrown in the function that reads the age, the runtime system starts a search in the object of the {\tt catch} clause, which is {\tt ExceptionCatchAge}.
 It searches for an {\tt eval:} method that can accept {\tt E} as parameter in the textual order in which the methods are declared.
 This is exactly as the search made after a message send.
-The result is exactly the same as the code with two blocks passed as parameters to two catch selectors.
+The result is exactly the same as the code with two functions passed as parameters to two {\tt catch} clauses.